Create a Project in OBIEE

 The next step is to create one or more projects.
-As mentioned above in Scenario, the primary reason to create projects is to support multiuser development.
-Administrators can create projects so that developers and groups of developers can work on projects in their own area of responsibility.
+As mentioned above in the Scenario, the primary reason to create projects is to support multiuser development.
+Administrators can create projects so that developers and groups of developers can work on projects in their own areas of responsibility.

 The Project Manager dialog box appears.
 Two projects are evident in the right pane: Samp Essbase and Samp Relational.
 These projects were defined as metadata objects in the Sample App repository that is shipped with the Sample Application.